-&lt;sup>9 Hanbury and Marshall (1899) wrongly assign this to Johnson's first Kentish journey, in 1629.
+$^{11}$ Hanbury and Marshall (1899) wrongly assign this to Johnson's first Kentish journey, in 1629.

-&lt;sup>10 Proceedings and Transactions of The Croydon Microscopical and Natural History Club (1889), p.ci.
+&lt;sup>12 Proceedings and Transactions of The Croydon Microscopical and Natural History Club (1889), p.ci.

-&lt;sup>11 Stace, C.A. & Crawley, M.J.
+&lt;sup>13 Stace,C.A. & Crawley, M.J.
 (2015).
 Alien Plants.
 William Collins, New Naturalists Library.

-There is usually a very substantial population in the fields of Ranscombe Farm, which appears to be more responsive to the effect of minimal tillage (harrowing) than to a ploughing regime; it is not clear whether this is an effect of autumn germination surviving minimal tillage, but it is certainly possible, given that ploughing would have tended to bury seedlings, whilst minimum tillage would have moved them aside.
+an effect of autumn germination surviving minimal tillage, but it is certainly possible, given that ploughing would have tended to bury seedlings, whilst minimum tillage would have moved them aside.